<<place of worship; group of believers>>

 Women can capably fill the vitally important supportive roles, including worship leaders, youth and children’s workers, besides often excelling in the areas of hospitality, showing mercy, evangelism and helping others, for which the church is indebted to them.
 Women are not restricted from praying or prophesying in public, exercising the gifts of the spirit, demonstrating the fruit of the Spirit or teaching other women as it is the responsibility of all believers to proclaim the gospel to the lost (Mt 28:18-20; Act 1:8; 1 Cor 11:5, 12:1-30; Gal 5:22,23; Tit 2:3-5; 1 Pet 3:5).

-See also: apostles, correction, Christianity, church discipline, doctrine, cults, deacon/deaconess, denominations, disciple/discipleship, elders, fellowship, great commission, heresy, leaders/leadership, non-negotiable, pastor/minister, prophets, ritual, sect, teach/teachers, tithe/tithing.
+See also: apostles, body of Christ (3), correction, Christianity, church discipline, doctrine, cults, deacon/deaconess, denominations, disciple/discipleship, elders, fellowship, great commission, heresy, house (of God), leaders/leadership, non-negotiable, pastor/minister, prophets, ritual, sect, teach/teachers, tithe/tithing.